At a Glance

 - Display high levels of social and emotional intelligence.

-- Self-driven individual who brings energy to delivery.
+- Self‑driven individual who brings life and energy to their delivery.

 - Ability to be a positive role model.